sc0ttj/component/README.md

 Provides an audio add-on, powered by the Web Audio API, for highly performant, timing-sensitive sounds.
 Useful for audio applications and visualizations.
 Works in browser only (not in NodeJS).

-The `useAudio` add-on works standalone (without Component), or you can attach it to Component as an add-on.
+The `useAudio` add-on works standalone, or you can attach it to Component as an add-on.

 Simple standalone usage example: